GetStream/stream-go2/README.md

     // ...
 }

-//If we fetch the "comment" reaction now, it will have the child reaction(s) present. parent, err := reactions.Get(comment.ID) if err != nil {
+// If we fetch the "comment" reaction now, it will have the child reaction(s) present. parent, err := reactions.Get(comment.ID) if err != nil {
     // ...
 }

 for kind, children := range parent.ChildrenReactions {
-    //child reactions are grouped by kind
+    // child reactions are grouped by kind
 }

-//update the target feeds for the `comment` reaction updatedReaction, err := reactions.Update(comment.ID, nil, []string{"timeline:jeff"}) if err != nil {
+// update the target feeds for the `comment` reaction updatedReaction, err := reactions.Update(comment.ID, nil, []string{"timeline:jeff"}) if err != nil {
     // ...
 }

-//get all reactions for the activity "87a9eec0-fd5f-11e8-8080-80013fed2f5b", paginated 5 at a time, including the activity data response, err := reactions.Filter(stream.ByActivityID("87a9eec0-fd5f-11e8-8080-80013fed2f5b"), stream.WithLimit(5), stream.WithActivityData()) if err != nil {
+// get all reactions for the activity "87a9eec0-fd5f-11e8-8080-80013fed2f5b",
+// paginated 5 at a time, including the activity data response, err := reactions.Filter(stream.ByActivityID("87a9eec0-fd5f-11e8-8080-80013fed2f5b"),
+    stream.WithLimit(5),
+    stream.WithActivityData())
+if err != nil {
     // ...
 }

-//since we requested the activity, it will be present in the response fmt.Println(response.Activity)
+// since we requested the activity, it will be present in the response fmt.Println(response.Activity)

 for _, reaction := range response.Results{
-    //do something for each reaction
+    // do something for each reaction
 }

 //get the next page of reactions